-i.
-Perinatal services shall address treatment and recovery issues specific to pregnant and postpartum women, such as relationships, sexual and physical abuse, and development of parenting skills.
+- Perinatal services shall address treatment and recovery issues specific to pregnant and postpartum women, such as relationships, sexual and physical abuse, and development of parenting skills. - ii.
+Perinatal services shall include: - a.
+Mother/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative child care pursuant to Health and Safety Code Section 1596.792).

-- ii.
-Perinatal services shall include: - Mother/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative child care pursuant to Health and Safety Code Section 1596.792); - b.
-Service access (i.e., provision of or arrangement for transportation to and from medically necessary treatment); - c.
-Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant; and - d.
+- Service access (i.e., provision of or arrangement for transportation to and from medically necessary treatment). - Education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant. - d.
 Coordination of ancillary services (i.e., assistance in accessing and completing dental services, social services, community services, educational/vocational training and other services which are medically necessary to prevent risk to fetus or infant). - iii.
-Medical documentation that substantiates the beneficiary's pregnancy and the last day of pregnancy shall be maintained in the beneficiary record.
+Medical documentation that substantiates the beneficiary's pregnancy and the last day of pregnancy shall be maintained in the beneficiary record. - iv.
+Contractor shall comply with the perinatal program requirements as outlined in the Perinatal Practice Guidelines.
+The Perinatal Practice Guidelines are attached to this Agreement as Document 1G, incorporated by reference.
+The Contractor shall comply with the current version of these guidelines until new Perinatal Practice Guidelines are established and adopted.
+The incorporation of any new Perinatal Practice Guidelines into this Agreement shall not require a formal amendment.